Category 19: New England/Juicy/Hazy IPA

 Body:

 Medium-low to medium-high.
-Perceived silky or full mouthfeel may contribute to the overall flavor profile.
+A silky or full mouthfeel may contribute to overall flavor profile.

 Additional Notes: